Automating Data Upload to Google BigQuery from Google Cloud Storage

 Part 3: Create the Google Cloud Storage Triggers

-In order to notify FME Server when a new file has been uploaded to Google Cloud Storage, we need to set up a Google Function.
+To notify FME Flow when a new file is uploaded to Google Cloud Storage, we need to set up a Google Function.

 1. Create and Configure Function